A finite field hypergeometric function associated to eigenvalues of a Siegel eigenform: Proofs

 We now recall a theorem of the first author that is a finite field version of Whipple's ${}_4F_3$-hypergeometric transformation for well-poised series.
 If $A \in \widehat{\mathbb{F}_p^{*}}$ is a square we will write $A = \square$.

 \begin{theorem}[{McCarthy~\cite[Thm.~1.5]{McC6}}] For $A$, $B$, $C$, $D \in \widehat{\mathbb{F}_p^{*}}$,

 \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm_4F3}] Van Geemen and van Straten \cite{vGvS} conjectured that there exists a relationship between the Andrianov $L$-function of the form $F_7$ and the tensor product $L$-function of the forms $f_1$ and $f_2$.
-This conjecture has been resolved by Okazaki \cite{Ok} and is the subject of a forthcoming paper (see also ~\cite[\S 1]{Ok2} for additional discussion on this problem).
-Specifically, there exists an eigenform $F \in S_3^{2}(\Gamma^2(4,8))$ such that $F = F_7 | \gamma$ for some $\gamma \in \textup{Sp}_4(\mathbb{Z})$ and
+\begin{proof}[Proof of Theorem \ref{thm_4F3}] Van Geemen and van Straten \cite[\S 8.7]{vGvS} conjectured that there exists a relationship between the Andrianov $L$-function of the form $F_7$ and the tensor product $L$-function of the forms $f_1$ and $f_2$.
+As mentioned previously we understand that this conjecture has been resolved by Okazaki \cite{Ok} and is the subject of a forthcoming paper (see also ~\cite[\S 1]{Ok2} for additional discussion on this problem).
+Specifically, the conjecture implies that there exists an eigenform $F \in S_3^{2}(\Gamma^2(4,8))$ such that $F = F_7 | \gamma$ for some $\gamma \in \textup{Sp}_4(\mathbb{Z})$ and

 The Andrianov $L$-Function for forms of degree 2 with level is described in \cite{Ev}.
 We see that $L^{a}(s,F_7)$ has an Euler product over odd primes with local factor

 where $\lambda(p^2)$ is the eigenvalue associated to the Hecke operator of index $p^2$.
 From \cite[Prop.~2.2]{Ok2} we then obtain